int128/ghcp/README.md

       --token string       GitHub API token [$GITHUB_TOKEN]
 ```

-It does not create a new commit if the default branch has same files.
+It does not create a new commit if the branch has same files.
 Therefore it prevents an empty commit.

 It does not respect the current Git config and Git state.